kaidez/kdz/README.md

 <br />

 ### Options
-kdz comes with a small set of options:

 #### `-w, --wordpress`
 Scaffolds out a WordPress-like project.
 It performs almost the same tasks as `kdz app` with the following differences: